Best Foods for boosting Spleen Qi

 Remember: add gentle movement, like Tai Chi or yoga, and avoid excessive worry, as emotional strain also affects the Spleen.

-If you have more questions about TCM Principles for Spleen Qi wellness, reach out to Mara Carlini today and set up an appointment to assess you Spleen Qi health.
+If you have more questions about TCM Principles for Spleen Qi wellness, reach out to me, Mara Carlini, today and let’s set up an appointment to assess your Spleen Qi health.
 Set up an appointment here.

 Next